noobytim/ElevatorGame/UPLIFT_ELEVATOR_GAME_0.92/README_SETUP_INSTRUCTIONS.md

 6. You can pickup multiple passengers if the total weight is less than or equal to the weight limit of the elevator.
    Otherwise, you can't pick up any more.
 The passengers will turn blue to indicate them boarding the elevator.
 7. The player wins by transporting all the passengers before the time limit.
 Otherwise, the player loses.
 8. Once the end screen appears, the player can refresh the page to return to the menu screen.
    From there, the player can either retry or continue and play another level.
-9. For clearer instructions, refer to the Elevator Game Manual.
+9. For more indepth instructions, refer to the Elevator Game Manual.